Peptide Receptor Radionuclide Therapy (PRRT)

 - Kidney or liver damage but this is rare.

 - Secondary cancer which is cancer that happens later in life and is caused by treatment for an original cancer.

 Talk to your provider about any side effects you are having.
 Most side effects can be managed.
 Your blood counts and labs will be monitored to see how your body is responding to the treatment.

 Will my insurance pay for PRRT?

-Fact Sheet: What Is Peptide Receptor Radionuclide Therapy (PRRT)?
-From Society of Nuclear Medicine and Molecular Imaging
+What Is Peptide Receptor Radionuclide Therapy (PRRT)?
+Fact sheet from the Society of Nuclear Medicine and Molecular Imaging

 Chau, J., Yu, N., Bakeri, H., Dillon, J.S., Chandrasekharan, C. (2020).
 Real-world analysis of peptide receptor radionuclide therapy (PRRT) in the treatment of neuroendocrine tumors.
 Journal of Clinical Oncology, 38(15).
 Retrieved from https://ascopubs.org/doi/abs/10.1200/JCO.2020.38.15_suppl.e16701.

 Kayano, D., & Kinuya, S. (2018).
 Current Consensus on I-131 MIBG Therapy.
 Nuclear medicine and molecular imaging, 52(4), 254–265. https://doi.org/10.1007/s13139-018-0523-zNational Comprehensive Cancer Network (NCCN).
 (2022).
 NCCN Guidelines for Patients: Neuroendocrine Tumors.
 Retrieved from https://www.nccn.org/patients/guidelines/content/PDF/neuroendocrine-patient.pdf